 Despite the well-defined rules for TSA liquid limits, I’ve had different experiences at many airports.
-My home airport doesn’t care about the clear bag rule, but that led to me having to unpack things and grab a Ziplock in Denver.
-If you’re trying to skirt some of the rules, be prepared to have to toss products that are a little oversized, or throw a plastic bag in your luggage just in case.
+My home airport doesn’t care about the clear bag rule, but I had to unpack things and grab a Ziplock in Denver.
+If you’re trying to skirt some rules, be prepared to toss products that are a little oversized or throw a plastic bag in your luggage just in case.

 What material is best for travel bottles?

 Silicone is the most popular material for travel containers because of its durability and ease of cleaning.
 They’re also easier to squeeze than plastic ones.